bilutama/PhonebookOnSpring/README.md

 - Call table + API for receiving calls by contact

 **To run the project**
-- Run MySQL server with 'phonebook' data base
+- Run Maven Spring Application (H2 In-memory data base will run by default) or
+- Get Docker
+- Run MySQL service from /docker/docker-compose.yml
+- Amend application.properties to use MySQL insted of H2
 - Run Maven Spring Application